All You Need to Know About Identifying and Treating Sensitive Skin

 - The skin barrier — your first line of defense

-- The skin microbiome revolution — what 2026 research reveals
+- The skin microbiome — what current research reveals

 - What triggers sensitive skin reactions